General Hux: Other media

-Hux appears via hologram in the first season finale of the animated series Star Wars: Resistance.
+Hux appears via hologram in the first season finale of the animated series Star Wars Resistance.
 The episode takes place at the same time as The Force Awakens and depicts First Order troops watching a transmission of Hux give his speech and the subsequent firing of Starkiller Base.
 He appears, in person, in the eleventh episode "Station to Station" of the second season and in hologram in the finale of season two, "The Escape", along with Kylo Ren.

 Hux appears in two theme park attractions, Star Tours – The Adventures Continue and Star Wars: Rise of the Resistance with Gleeson reprising the role in each.

 Some details about the backstory of Hux and his father Brendol appear in the 2016 novel Star Wars: Aftermath: Life Debt by Chuck Wendig.
 Hux and Brendol are also characters in the 2017 novel Star Wars: Phasma by Delilah S. Dawson.

 Hux also is a playable Dark Side squad leader in an update to the mobile MOBA Star Wars: Force Arena, released in late 2017.

 Reception

 In his review of The Force Awakens, Henry Barnes of The Guardian wrote that Gleeson's "screechy pseudo-Nazi role" as General Hux is "not as colourful or as nuanced" as Adam Driver's part as Kylo Ren, "but – given he's a functionary – Gleeson certainly makes an impression."
-Reviewing Hux and his role in the film, David Rutz of The Washington Free Beacon wrote that while Hux is portrayed as a villain, he is shown to be a capable general and "a committed soldier to his cause with laser-like focus on achieving the First Order's ends."
-However, after the release of The Last Jedi, and The Rise of Skywalker, some criticism was levelled at the use of the character to provide comic relief, particularly after having been introduced as a serious villain.
+However, after the release of Star Wars: The Last Jedi, and Star Wars: The Rise of Skywalker, some criticism was levelled at the use of the character to provide comic relief, particularly after having been introduced as a serious villain.
 The character's story arc was also discussed.
-The revelation that he was a Resistance spy and his subsequent "unceremonious" death was subject to some criticism.
+The revelation that he had become a Resistance spy and his subsequent "unceremonious" death was subject to some criticism.